 There are several different reasons why some couples choose to separate rather than divorce, including religious convictions, insurance benefits, and personal reasons.
 Some people may legally separate as a precursor to divorce so that they can see how their lives work independently before they take the plunge and effectively end their marriage.
 The benefit here is that, if you file for divorce after already being legally separated, you can use some of your legal agreements, (like child custody and property division), without having to rehash it all again.

 In other scenarios, couples use a separation in order to gain some perspective and distance in hopes that they can make their marriage work later on down the line.

 For other couples, a legal separation may seem like an unnecessary pit stop.
 If you are both sure you are ready to dissolve your marriage, legal separation might not be the best choice for you.

 Whatever you decide, our attorney is prepared to help.
-Contact The King Law Firm to discuss your divorce or legal separation with our Yonkers family lawyer.
+Contact Empire Law to discuss your divorce or legal separation with our Yonkers family lawyer.